byzer-org/byzer-doc/public/blog/en-us/how-to-use-byzer-sql-to-build-rag-based-application.md

 from newdata as tableData;
 ```

-The above statement will convert the mock data to match the table schema, and then embed the name field and analyze the content field.
+The above statement will convert the mock data to match the table schema, including embed the name field and analyze the content field.
 The result will be stored in a variable named `tableData`.

 Now we can write the tableData into the table: